amitkaps/narrativeviz/playbook.md

 ---
 layout: default
+published: true
 ---

 # Playbook

 The playbook is my way to share how to tell visual stories with data by way of clear and thoughtfully organized lessons.
 I am offering 'plays' that have worked for me.
 I trust your judgement to decide which approaches might work better for you.

 I am posting a lesson every couple of weeks.
 This is a draft outline and may change as the playbook is written.
 Please do subscribe to get informed when the lessons are posted.

 ## Introduction
 **[What is Telling Visual Stories with Data](/playbook/intro)** - A brief introduction to data visualization and storytelling